Carl Nägeli: "Meristem", "xylem", and "phloem"

+Mendel, Nägeli, and orthogenesis

-The writer Simon Mawer, in his book Gregor Mendel: planting the seeds of genetics (2006), gives an account of Nägeli's correspondence with Mendel, underlining that, at the time Nägeli was writing to the friar from Moravia, Nägeli "must have been preparing his great work entitled A mechanico-physiological theory of organic evolution (published in 1884, the year of Mendel's death) in which he proposes the concept of the 'idioplasm' as the hypothetical transmitter of inherited characters".
-Mawer notes that, in this Nägeli book, there is not a single mention of the work of Gregor Mendel.
-That prompted him to write: "We can forgive von Nägeli for being obtuse and supercilious.
+Nowadays Nägeli is perhaps best known for his unproductive correspondence (1866–1873) with Austrian geneticist and friar Gregor Mendel concerning the latter's celebrated work on Pisum sativum, the garden pea.
+British writer Simon Mawer, in his book Gregor Mendel: planting the seeds of genetics (2006), gives an account of Nägeli's correspondence with Mendel, underlining that, at the time Nägeli was writing to the friar from Moravia, Nägeli "must have been preparing his great work entitled A mechanico-physiological theory of organic evolution (published in 1884, the year of Mendel's death) in which he proposes the concept of the 'idioplasm' as the hypothetical transmitter of inherited characters".
+Mawer notes that, in this book, there is not a single mention of the work of Gregor Mendel.
+That prompted him to write:

+We can forgive von Nägeli for being obtuse and supercilious.
 We can forgive him for being ignorant, a scientist of his time who did not really have the equipment to understand the significance of what Mendel had done despite the fact that he (von Nägeli) speculated extensively about inheritance.
-But omitting an account of Mendel's work from his book is, perhaps, unforgivable."
+But omitting an account of Mendel's work from his book is, perhaps, unforgivable.

-Nägeli and Hugo von Mohl were the first scientists to distinguish the plant cell wall from the inner contents, which was named the protoplasm in 1846.
-Nägeli believed that cells receive their hereditary characters from a part of the protoplasm which he called the idioplasma.
+Nägeli believed that cells receive their hereditary characters from a part of the protoplasm which he called the "idioplasma".
 Nägeli was an advocate of orthogenesis and an opponent of Darwinism.
 He developed an "inner perfecting principle" which he believed directed evolution.
 He wrote that many evolutionary developments were nonadaptive and variation was internally programmed.

-Nägeli also coined the terms 'Meristem', 'Xylem' and 'Phloem' (all in 1858) while he and Hofmeister gave the 'Apical Cell Theory' (1846) which aimed to explain origin and functioning of the shoot apical meristem in plants.